-This spring, graduating high school seniors in Oklahoma had to meet the strictest financial literacy education requirements in the country.
-Students now have to demonstrate their understanding in 14 different areas of personal finance — everything from household budgeting and basic investing to the consequences of gambling and bankruptcy.
+Graduating high school seniors in Oklahoma last year had to meet the strictest financial literacy education requirements in the country.
+They had to demonstrate their understanding in 14 different areas of personal finance — everything from household budgeting and basic investing to the consequences of gambling and bankruptcy.

 It's an ambitious set of standards that many adults couldn't meet.
-But there is one problem: It might not work.
+But it might not work.

 Oklahoma is ahead of the curve in a post-recession national craze for financial literacy education.
 The Consumer Financial Protection Bureau would like to see similar graduation requirements in all 50 states.
-Next week, the Programme for International Student Assessment, a worldwide standardized test, will release its first-ever results on financial literacy, so American students can see how they compare to peers in Korea, Finland and other countries.
+On an international test of personal finance skills last year, students in the US fared worse than their peers in Poland, Australia, or Shanghai, and scored about average for students in developed countries.

 Meanwhile, colleges, not satisfied with high school efforts, are starting financial literacy requirements of their own.
 And as student debt skyrockets, regulation-averse groups and members of Congress have suggested better consumer education is the solution, or at least part of it.